kitsudaiki/libKitsunemimiNetwork/README.md

                           "/tmp/key.pem",
                           buffer);  // <- demo-buffer, which is given to any
-                                    //    socket which is spawned by the server server->initServer(12345);
+                                    //    socket which is spawned by the server
-server->start();
+// let the server listen on port server->initServer(12345);
+// start the thread, so it can create a socket for every incoming
+//    connection in the background server->start();

 // create a client which works as client and connect to the server